PDXNode/pdxnode/README.md

 See [the lightning talk](lightning-talk-template.md) and [longform talk](talk-template.md) templates for more details.

+See [the request for talks](request-for-talk.md) to submit what you'd love to experience at our meetup.

 #### for organizers:

 For each meetup, make a new directory with an `index.md` at least a month or two in advance --